 - Geographic limitations without significant investment

-- Capacity management during peaks and valleys
+- Capacity management during demand peaks and valleys

 Outsourcing to Agencies